Stellar Spectra Models Classification and Parameter Estimation Using Machine Learning Algorithms: Results and Discussion

 Because every model is built using six physical parameters and there is a specific valid combinations of these parameters, we can take a model-based target as a “hyperparameter” output as we mentioned before.

-Another logical approach can be using the six physical parameters as an output, but there are two main problems with this approach: The first one is that because some of the parameters are numerical integer values, and the ANN naturally predict real numbers, the outputs maybe cannot exist in the group of values for real models and the difference between the models can be the decimal part of the output.
-The second one is that some of the combinations of the output values of the physical parameters are nonvalid for the models.
-In this part, one can think that if the ANN works well, the output can be a new proposal of parameters for a new model but in these case, we need another section on the system to validate that output, and this is a new complete approach that it is not only fit a model, is also create new models.
+Another logical approach can be using the six physical parameters as an output, but can be two main problems with this approach: The first one is that because some of the parameters have numerical accuracy of one or two decimal places, and the ANN naturally predict real numbers, and for some physical parameters like the mass where can be models with very close values, the predictions can be equally close to two different values, and predict integers will be a classification task.
+The second one is that some of the combinations of the output values of the physical parameters could not exist in the database models.
+In this part, one can think that if the ANN works well, the output can be a new proposal of parameters for a new model but in this case, we need another section on the system to validate that output, and this is a new complete approach where it is not only fit a model, is also create new models using the predictions of the networks taking the six physical parameters and expand to the other physical parameters needed.

-For the first (and second approach) we use 2 ANN versions, one is a simple Recurrent Neural Network and an LSTM Network.
-Also for the LSTM approach, we create two versions, version I is a light version of version II that have more hidden layers, this because we want to check the most simple structure that we can use to get good accuracy.
+For the first (and second approach) we use 2 ANN types, as we said above the first one is a simple Recurrent Neural Network structure and the second one, an LSTM Network.
+Also for the LSTM approach, we create two versions, version I is a network with less layers than the version II, this because we want to check the possible number of layers needed in the networks to get similar results, where the network with more layers will need more computational resources and one important part of this work is try to avoid very complex network structures.

-On Figures \ref{fig: RFC}, \ref{fig: RNNC}, \ref{fig: HR RFR}, and \ref{fig: HR RNNR} we show some predictions in the HR diagram with the density dotted polygon same as Figure \ref{fig: Models Database}.
-Because classification can predict only existing values and the regression task can predict values that are not in the database, will be useful to see if the predictions will map mostly to this area in both tasks.
+On Figures \ref{fig: RFC}, \ref{fig: RNNC}, \ref{fig: HR RFR}, and \ref{fig: HR RNNR} we show some predictions in the HR diagram with the density dotted polygon as Figure \ref{fig: Models Database}.
+Because classification can predict only existing values and the regression task can predict values that are not in the database, will be useful to see if the algorithms in the classification task predicts models mostly on the area with more density, and for regression task, if the algorithms also predict most of the value in the area with more density of models in the HR Diagram.